simoneomedia/reeservaplugin/README.md

 ## Auto-updates
 Create a GitHub **Release** tag (e.g. `v1.2.1`) — WordPress will offer an update.

+## Release
+When preparing a new release, bump the `Version` header at the top of `reeserva-booking-suite.php` and create a matching Git tag.
+The `RSV_VER` constant is derived from the header automatically so the updater compares against the correct version.

 ## Stripe
 Set keys under **Reeserva → Email & Payments → Stripe**.
 If disabled, bookings confirm without payment.